rubendgpedrosa/PriceTagIt/README.md

 # Price Tag It - React, Express & Tailwind CSS

 Simple Web Mobile Application that lets you store information about supermarket products like pricing and discount prices using an Express server to handle all the API requests.
-Tailwind css is built into the workflow with postcss and autoprefixer.
+Tailwind css is built into workflow with postcss and autoprefixer.

-#### Live page can be found here - [PriceTagIt]
-Account name: test
-Password: test
+Testing account and password: test

-##### Login page
+# Login page
 ![Login Page](/demo/loginpage.png=250x)

-##### Create a new product
+# Create a new product
 ![Create Product](/demo/createproduct.png=250x)

-##### Product list and filter
+# Product list and filter
 ![Product List](/demo/productlist.png=250x)